RichardObi/medigan/README.md

     3. domain adaptation :gift:
     4. synthetic data evaluation method testing with multi-model datasets :gift:

-`medigan` provides functions for sharing and re-use of pretrained generative models in medical imaging.

-## Features:

-- Instead of training your own, use one a generative models from `medigan` to generate synthetic data.
+Instead of training your own, use one a generative models from `medigan` to generate synthetic data.

-- Search and find a model in `medigan` using search terms (e.g. "Mammography" or "Endoscopy").
+Search and find a model in `medigan` using search terms (e.g. "Mammography" or "Endoscopy").

-- Contribute your own generative model to `medigan` to increase its visibility, re-use, and impact.
+Contribute your own generative model to `medigan` to increase its visibility, re-use, and impact.

 ## Available models